-Preference Description Collapse Issues Shows similar issues based on certain attributes under a shared parent node in the Static Analysis Results view.
-Use Short File Names References the issues in the Static Analysis Results view by file name only, instead of by relative path.
-Show Category of Issue Displays the category of an issue in the Static Analysis Results view and the Audit tab.
-Show Only My Issues Displays only issues assigned to you.
-Right justify 'All' Folder Displays the All folder aligned on the right.
-Display Name in Folder Tabs Displays the name text in the folder tabs.
-Show Abstract Displays the abstract text in the Audit tab Show Comments Displays comments in the Audit tab.
-Show 'All' Folder in Project Summary Graph Displays another bar in the chart on the Summary tab in the Project Summary view.
-Include Comments Displays the history items for comments on the History tab.
+similar issues based on certain attributes under a shared node in the Static Analysis Results view.
+Inces the issues in the Static Analysis Results view by file nly, instead of by relative path.
+Is the category of an issue in the Static Analysis Results d the Audit tab.

+nly, instead of by relative path.
+Is the category of an issue in the Static Analysis Results d the Audit tab.

+d the Audit tab.

+s only issues assigned to you.

+,

+s the All folder aligned on the right.

+s the name text in the folder tabs.

+s the abstract text in the Audit tab

+s comments in the Audit tab.

+a another har in the chart on the Cummany tab in the Duclest

+s another bar in the chart on the Summary tab in the Project ary view.